BloomTech-Labs/labs9-cleaner-pos/README.md

 #### React Hooks

 React Hooks simplify working with React due to use near exclusive use of functional components versus class components.
-Also, the use of React hooks results in smaller package sizes.
+Also, because logic can be shared, using React hooks results in smaller package sizes, which maximizes efficiency.

 #### Typescript